-- One in 50 people may feel increased discomfort for 4 12 hours after the injection.
+- You may feel discomfort for 4 12 hours after the injection.
 This normally wears off in less than 72 hours.
 You can apply ice to the area to help ease the pain - Facial flushing happens in about one in 20 people.
 This can happen within a few minutes of receiving the injection and can last up to two days - There may be a dimple and skin colour change appearing at the injection site, especially when injections are given to bony areas.
-This can be permanent.
-It affects about one in every 25 people - For one in two women, there may be a temporary change to your normal menstrual cycle .
-Post menopausal bleeding happens in about one out of every 10 women who have an injection of a large dose of steroid - If you have diabetes, you may have a raised blood glucose level.
-Your blood glucose level will normally return to its normal level over two weeks.
-If you are concerned about your diabetes control, then you should make an appointment with your GP.
-If you normally self-monitor your blood glucose level then ensure you do this daily for two weeks after the injection or until your blood sugar returns to its normal level - Steroid injections can sometimes make the soft tissue weak and, in very rare cases, steroid injections have been associated with tendon rupture (tear) - Infection is very rare but will need immediate attention.
-This affects about one in every 17,000 people.
+This can be permanent - For women, there may be a temporary change to your normal menstrual cycle.
+Post menopausal bleeding can happen in some women who have an injection of a large dose of steroid - If you have diabetes, you may have a raised blood glucose level.
+Levels should be monitored daily for two weeks after the injection or until your blood sugar returns to its normal level - Steroid injections can sometimes make the soft tissue weak and, in very rare cases, steroid injections have been associated with tendon rupture (tear) - Infection is very rare but will need immediate attention.
 Monitor your injection area for 48 hours after the injection.
 If your injection area becomes hot, red, swollen and painful, or you feel unwell, you need immediate medical attention, as it may be an infection-guidance on this is included on page 3 - Anaphylactic shock is very rare but it is a medical emergency.
-It happens because the body has an extreme allergic reaction to the local anaesthetic.
-This affects less than one in every 1000 people - Let your practitioner know if you have had a bad reaction to a local anaesthetic in the past - Anaphylactic shock normally happens within 20 minutes of the injection.
-You may therefore be asked to remain in the clinic for up to 20 minutes after your injection - Tell your practitioner if you feel unwell during this time so that treatment can be administered

-• Steroid injections could make you more prone to catching a virus as the injection can affect your body's immune response.
-The exact length of time and size of this effect is unknown but could last from a few days to a few weeks.
+It happens because the body has an extreme allergic reaction to the local anaesthetic - Let your practitioner know if you have had a bad reaction to a local anaesthetic in the past - Anaphylactic shock normally happens within 30 minutes of the injection.
+You may therefore be asked to remain in the clinic for up to 30 minutes after your injection - Tell your practitioner if you feel unwell during this time so that treatment can be administered - Steroid injections could make you more prone to catching a virus as the injection can affect your body's immune response.
+The exact length of time and size of this effect is unknown but could last from a few days to a few weeks - There may be an increased risk of worsening symptoms of the virus if you have a steroid injection whilst being asymptomatic (not showing symptoms) but carrying COVID -19.
+It is therefore important to adhere to regular public health advice (e.g. hand hygiene and social distancing) prior to having your injection.
+In some cases you might choose to socially isolate.